mavericks-db/calculator/README.md

 # Calculator

-> This is an on-screen calculator using HTML, CSS and JavaScript.
+> This is an on-screen calculator using HTML, Sass and JavaScript.

 ## Built With